 The Canadian Dollar is currently worth about the same as the U.S. dollar, give or take 5 cents.

 I’ve never been to Canada before, how does that work?

 For U.S. Citizens, a passport is required to enter Canada, and to re-enter the U.S. afterwards.

 As for coming into Canada, Canada Customs is generally staffed at the border with nice people who want you to come into the country and spend money.
 As long as you have a clear address for where you’ll be visiting (hotel, friend’s house, etc) and a phone number, you’ll likely have no problems coming into Canada.

 As for getting to Toronto, it’s actually further south than a number of U.S. cities.
 Toronto is only a 3.5 hour drive from Detroit, 8.5 hours drive from Chicago, and 10 hours drive from New York City.
 If you’re flying into the city, we recommend using Porter Airlines where possible, and flying into the downtown “Toronto Island Airport”, code YTZ.
 If you are not flying from one of the cities serviced by Porter, the other Toronto airport is “Lester B. Pearson International Airport”, airport code “YYZ”, about 30 minutes outside of the city.

 How can I help?
 Can I volunteer or something?

 Totally!
-Every year, TCAF needs about 200 enthusiastic volunteers to make TCAF happen and you could be one of them… We ask anyone interested in volunteering for TCAF to fill out our online form which will go live in early 2014.
-Follow us on Twitter or Facebook, or join our mailing list using the form in the upper right-hand corner.
+Every year, TCAF needs about 200 enthusiastic volunteers to make TCAF happen and you could be one of them… We ask anyone interested in volunteering for TCAF to get information on the Volunteer Information Page and then fill out our Volunteer Application Form.
+Applications for volunteering will close on March 1st, 2014.

 I have more questions!